China Policy Fellowship

 The China Policy Fellowship brings to Shorenstein APARC leading professionals and scholars from Asia and the United States to engage in research on contemporary China affairs and/or U.S.-China policy, with the broad aim of strengthening U.S.-China relations.
 Candidates should be mid-career to senior-level experts with extensive research experience and influence in the policymaking process.

 Appointments will begin in the fall quarter of the academic year.
-The China Policy Fellow will be provided a monthly stipend.
+The China Policy Fellow will be provided a monthly stipend to be dispersed over the 9-month appointment period totaling $72,000.
+This position is not benefits-eligible.

 We are now accepting applications for the 2021-22 China Policy Fellowship.
 The submission deadline is February 15, 2021.